 Commercial playgrounds can be a great place for kids and families to play, but they also need to be maintained regularly.
 A playground that isn’t maintained can be dangerous and put kids at risk—not to mention the liability you might face if anything were to happen.
 Playground equipment in Northern Colorado is subjected to a wide variety of natural elements, ranging from winter snow storms to spring wind and summer sun.
-Take preventative action to maintain your playground and keep it in top working order.
+Take preventative action to maintain your playground and keep it in top shape.
 Here are six top tips for maintaining your commercial playground.

 Inspect the Equipment Regularly